kolinsturt/kolinsturt.github.io/_posts/2016-12-01-reverse_engineering_android_apps.md

 *[Jadx](https://github.com/skylot/jadx).
 This will let you browse decompiled DEX code.
 It also decompiles most of the entire project.

 *[JAD](http://varaneckas.com/jad/).
 This will convert Java Class files back to source files.

+To learn more about the forensics, check out the how-to [Finding Forensic Artifacts](https://www.raywenderlich.com/3419415-hack-an-android-app-finding-forensic-artifacts) tutorial.